 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-- Packed your hospital bag (if you haven’t done this yet, click here for the best hospital bag checklist for mom, baby, and partner)
+- Packing your hospital bag (if you haven’t done this yet, click here for the best hospital bag checklist for mom, baby, and partner)

 - Take a Birth Class (if you haven’t, I highly suggest Birth It Up.
 It’s 100% online, affordable, and the exact same class I took during my 2nd pregnancy.
 Plus, you can save 10% off using code MOMAFTERBABY)